juywvm/batus-valorant-instalocker/README.md

 You need to enter CORRECT REGION or it will crash/not work.

 If you don't know what region is, its means which server do you play on like NA,EU,BR etc.
-Like if you play on Istanbul server, you need to type EU
+Like if you play on Istanbul server, you need to type eu (WITHOUT CAPSLOCK)

 If you dont know where the f*ck do live, visit: https://support-valorant.riotgames.com/hc/en-us/articles/360055678634-Server-Select